erlangsters/spawn-mode/README.md

 and passing `{fullsweep_after, 2}` as option while asking for no link nor monitor.

-Of course, there are also all the spawn versions you would expect, see the `spawner:spawn/x` functions.
+Of course, all the spawn modes you would expect are available, see the `spawner:spawn/x` functions.
 And last but not least, the spawn mode is `spawner:mode/0` data type.